Tibet Travel and Tour Itinerary: 6 Day Trip from Lhasa to Namtso Lake

 Day 4: Lhasa to Namtso Lake (250km, 5 hours )

-Travelling from Lhasa to holy Namtso Lake takes a long drive.
+Traveling from Lhasa to holy Namtso Lake takes a long drive.
 The altitude will rise up to 4718m.
-After 3 day’s acclimatization in Lhasa, it will be perfectly safe for tour.
+After 3 day’s acclimatization in Lhasa, it will be perfectly safe for the tour.
 Namtso Lake is the largest and highest saline lake in China with surrealistic beauty.
-Besides, it’s also a hot kora route for Tibetan pilgrims, esp during the year of horse in China.
+Besides, it’s also a hot kora route for Tibetan pilgrims, esp during the year of the horse in China.

 In the morning, drive from Lhasa to Lake Namtso.
-On the way, you can see Nyenchen Thanglha( snow mountain ranges )and lots of nomads tent with grazing yak and sheep densely-populated around the mountain side.
-After you arrive in Namtso, you can do a very relaxing trekking around the lake side and Tashi Island.
+On the way, you can see Nyenchen Thanglha( snow mountain ranges )and lots of nomads tent with grazing yak and sheep densely-populated around the mountainside.
+After you arrive in Namtso, you can do very relaxing trekking around the lakeside and Tashi Island.

 To spend a night at lake shore is fantastic to see the stars.